startergo/NextLoader-UDK/README.md

 **NB:** Replace `YOUR_GITHUB_USERNAME` above with your actual GitHub User Name.

-Your local `RefindPlus` repository will be under `Documents/NextLoader/Working`
+Your local `NextLoader` repository will be under `Documents/NextLoader/Working`

 ## Build NextLoader